OPEN TOPIC - Tactical CB Visualization

 SBIR Opportunity Analysis

-The DoD Chemical and Biological Defense SBIR program is seeking an innovative tactical visualization capability to improve Warfighter situational awareness and decision support in chemical and biological contested environments.
-The work centers on a human-machine interface solution that can increase efficient integration, visualization, and sharing of tactical data, potentially as a head-borne, wrist-worn, handheld, or other end-user device.
-The solution must work with MOPP kits and respirators such as the M50, meet battlefield eyewear safety guidelines, and for software comply with Integrated Sensor Architecture standards, the current Tactical Assault Kit SDK, and DISA STIG guidance while keeping SWAP demands low.
-Phase I calls for a proof of concept and design specifications, Phase II for a pre-production prototype, and Phase III for performance validation and integration support.
-The topic is CBD254-009, with release planned for September 3, 2025 and applications due April 29, 2026.
+The Department of Defense’s Chemical and Biological Defense SBIR Program is seeking an innovative tactical visualization capability to improve Warfighter situational awareness and decision support in chemical and biological contested environments.
+The work centers on a human-machine interface solution, such as augmented reality or sensor visualization, that can share and display tactical data in near real time and may be delivered as a head-borne, wrist-worn, handheld, or other end-user device.
+The solution must work with MOPP kits and respirators, meet battlefield eyewear safety guidelines, and, if software is proposed, comply with Integrated Sensor Architecture standards and the current Tactical Assault Kit SDK.
+Phase I calls for a proof of concept, Phase II for a pre-production prototype, and Phase III for performance validation and integration, with proposals due by May 13, 2026.